anshulchaturvedi5/Pizza-Sales-Analysis-Project/README.md

 4. **Interact with Visuals**:
    - The visuals are interactive; you can hover, click, and filter the data to gain deeper insights.

-## Contributors

-- [Bharath Guntreddi](https://github.com/bharathguntreddi3) - Project Creator and Maintainer

-## Feedback and Contributions

-We welcome your feedback, suggestions, and contributions to this project.
-If you have ideas for improvements, find issues, or would like to add new features, please don't hesitate to open an issue or submit a pull request.
-Your contributions are highly appreciated!

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Explore the **Pizza Sales Report** to make informed decisions, optimize your menu offerings, and drive your pizza business to success.
-Thank you for choosing our tool!

-If you find this project interesting and useful, show your support by starring ⭐ the repository and sharing it with others.
-Let's revolutionize productivity together!

-## If any necessary commits are required to increase the elegance of this repo!
-I'm always open for a PR.

-## With this signing off..!!, BHARATH GUNTREDDI ..🤞